HarlonWang/gradle-publish-plugin/README.md

         }

-last, execute `./gradlew publish` task to publish your library to specified maven repository
+last, execute `./gradlew publish` or `./gradlew :library:publish` task to publish your library to specified maven repository